-The primary challenge of a decentralized system is that each department that has identified a need for GIS has had to develop competencies within their own staff.
-Those that have not identified sufficient need must find staff outside their department to do their GIS work and there have been situations where clients get the run-around to find someone responsible and capable of handling their request.
-That issue aside, our current program structure has been successful in that it ensures the experts and parties responsible for the information are designing workflows and inputting data that meet critical business functions.
+The primary challenge of a decentralized system is that each department with an identified need for GIS has had to develop competencies within their own staff.
+Those that have not identified sufficient need for GIS must find staff outside their department to do their GIS work and there have been situations where it is difficult for clients to find someone capable of handling their request.
+That issue aside, our current program structure has been successful in that it ensures the experts and parties responsible for the information are inputting data that meet critical business functions.
+A large part of the GIS Coordinator's role is to help define workflows and build tools for such data input and maintenance.

-To date, efforts have been focused on revamping our infrastructure and making software current with the latest technology.
-This plan has helped to establish a more proactive GIS management approach in order to maintain increasing demands on the GIS system.
+To date, efforts have been focused on maintaining a solid infrastructure and keeping software versions current to take advantage of latest technologies.
+This has helped to establish a more proactive GIS management approach in order to maintain increasing demands on the GIS system.
 This plan was also the tipping point in getting our GIS program to its next level of maturity.

-3.2 Technical Resources and Staff 3.2.1 Data
+3.2 Technical Resources and Staff

+3.2.1 Data

-All spatial data, mostly shapefiles, have been consolidated into an enterprise SDE database.
+Shapefiles were consolidated into an enterprise SDE database by 2010.
 The GIS Coordinator designs and builds new spatial layers as the need arises, creates the backup strategy, performs routine maintenance, and controls the security over the SDE database.
 A list of GIS data layers can be found on our intranet (CAMAS) at http://camas-net/committees/GIS/gis-data-layers.aspx